yelynn1/h6751/index.md

 We aapreciate everyone being actively involved in the class!
 There are serveral ways of earning participation credit, which is capped at 5%:

 1. **Attending guest speakers' lectures**: In the semester, we have two invitied speakers, who are making a great efforts to come lecture for us.
 We do not want them speaking to a empty room.
 Your attendance at lectures with guest spearks is expected!
 In addition, it will be a very awesome chance for networking!
 You will get 1% per speark (total 2%) for attending.

-2. **Attending two random lectures**: We are going to take attendance at two randonly-selected (non-guest) lectures in the quarter.
-Each is worth 1% (total 2%).
+2. Instructors are going to pick students for questions during class.
+One point will be deducted for absence for each question.
+Each student all have a total of 2 points.

 3. **Karma Point**: Any other act that improves the class, which instructors notics and deems worthy: 1%.

 ### Individual In-class Assignment (15%)